koustubh-shindhe/FIFO-Based-UART-Communication-System-using-Verilog/README.md

 This project is a simple implementation of a FIFO-Based UART Communication System using Verilog HDL.

-The idea behind this project is to solve the problem of data loss in UART communication.
-Since UART can transmit only one bit at a time, new incoming data may get lost if the transmitter is busy.
-To avoid this problem, a FIFO buffer is used before the UART transmitter.
+The main idea behind this project is to avoid data loss during UART communication.
+Since UART can transmit only one bit at a time, incoming data may get lost if the transmitter is busy.
+To solve this problem, a FIFO buffer is placed before the UART transmitter.

-The FIFO stores the incoming data temporarily and sends it to the UART whenever the transmitter becomes free.
-This helps in transmitting all the data in the correct order without losing any information.
+The FIFO temporarily stores the incoming data and sends it to the UART whenever the transmitter becomes free.
+This ensures that all the data is transmitted in the correct order without any loss.

-The project was designed and simulated using Xilinx Vivado.
+The project was designed and simulated using Xilinx Vivado and XSIM Simulator.

 ---